sanzeeb3/file-upload-test/README.md

 # file-upload-test
-This plugin is for testing purpose only
+This plugin is for testing purpose only.
+Use shortcode [file-upload-test] to see the form with file upload.